 DISTRIBUTION OF UNITS.
 During the initial offering period and thereafter to the extent additional Units continue to be offered by means of this Prospectus, Units will be distributed by the Sponsor at the Public Offering Price.
-The initial offering period is one hundred-fifty days after each deposit of Securities in the Trust and the Sponsor may extend the initial offering period for successive thirty-day periods.
+The initial offering period is anticipated to be approximately four months and the Sponsor may extend the initial offering period.
 The Sponsor intends to qualify the Units for sale in certain States through dealers who are members of Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Sponsor does not register Units for sale in any foreign country.
+This

-This Prospectus does not constitute an offer of Units in any state or country where Units cannot be offered or sold lawfully.
+Prospectus does not constitute an offer of Units in any state or country where Units cannot be offered or sold lawfully.
 The Sponsor may reject any order for Units in whole or in part.
 The concessions with respect to Units sold by dealers are as follows: